meows/racket/docs/expression.md

 An expression means either:
   1. An atom.
-  2. A list of one or more atoms or sub-expressions, separated by spaces and surrounded by parentheses, where the first sub-expression in a list must be a function.
+  2. A list of one or more expressions, separated by spaces and surrounded by parentheses.

 For example,
 ``` clojure